MusicConnectionMachine/UnstructuredData/README.md

 ```

 With exception of `languageCodes` all arguments can also be supplied via environment variables.
-The environment variables have to match those in `config.json`.
+The environment variable names have to match those in `config.json`.